-No Up to 10% 11-20% 21-30% 31-40% 41-50% 50% No Limit More (Percent Not Specified)
+.No Up to 10% 11-20% 21-30% 31-40% 41-50% No Limit More (Percent Not Specified)

-0.0 19.4 22.6 12.9 0.0 0.0 16.1 22.6 6.5

-(6) (7) (4) (5) (7) (2)
+19.0 28.6 9.5 4.8 9.5 0.0 4.8 14.3 9.5

+(4) (6) (2) (1) (2) (1) (3) (2)

 As a final indication of the supervisors' overall evaluation of female officers, each was asked to list the qualities that they felt a good police officer must have and then was asked to assess the extent to which these qualities were met by male and female officers.
 Responses to this question are shown in Table 7-5.
-Most of the supervisors felt that males and females met these criteria to the same extent.
-Of those who did see a difference 27.2 percent rated males more highly and 9.1 percent rated females more highly.
+One-third of those responding felt that females possessed these qualities to a greater extent than males, while a slightly smaller percentage (28 percent) felt that males surpassed females.

 The evidence, then, suggests that most of those who supervise female officers have a relatively favorable opinion of their work.
-Supervisors rate the womens' performance as having been satisfactory despite some initial pessimism about their ability to handle patrol duties; supervisors feel that having women doing general patrol is a good idea; most would be willing to have additional women assigned to them; and women officers are seen to posess the qualities that are necessary to be an effective general duty officer.
+Supervisors rate the womens' performance as having been satisfactory despite some initial pessimism about their ability to handle patrol duties; supervisors feel that having women doing general patrol is a good idea; most would be willing to have additional women assigned to them; and women officers are seen to posess the qualities that are necessary to be an effective patrol officer.

-Supervisors' Assessment of the Extent to which Male and Female Officers Possess the Qualties of a Good Police Officer

-Females Possess Qualities to a Greater Extent than Males Males and Females Possess Qualities to Same Extent Males Possess Qualitie to a Greater Extent tr Females
+Supervisors' Assessment of the Extent to which Male and Female Officers Possess the Qualties of a Good Police Officer les Possess Qualities Greater Extent than Males Males and Females Possess Qualities to Same Extent Males Possess Qualities to a Greater Extent than Males 33.3 (6) 38.9 (7) 27.8 (5)

-0.1 07.0

-9.1 (2) 63.6 (14) 27 .
-3 (6)